 |$||4.4/5||Oil made from organic Jamaican castor seeds|

 Jamaican Black Castor Oil is dark colored and the smell may remind you to roasted nuts.
 The smell is pretty strong but it isn’t as bad once you have it diluted or added to condition.
 It is also a lot thicker than regular castor oil.
 I use my oil mix of coconut oil and castor oil when my hair is braided or placed in cornrows.
 I also happen to apply it to a lightly clean scalp.
 When I undo the cornrows it works well too.
 I apply it liberally to the scalp along the lines of the cornrows with an applicator bottle then proceed to undo them.
-This way the oil would be in my hair and keep it lubricated.
+This way the hot oil treatment would be in my hair and keep it lubricated.
 I also used the oil mix for doing overnight pre-shampoo type of treatments for promoting healthy hair growth.

 How to use Jamaican Black Castor Oil